 Steve Belflower joined HuntonBrady Architects in 1994 as a graduate from the University of Florida and has been a principal of the firm since 2006.
 He currently serves as President of HuntonBrady and has had the opportunity to work in virtually every role of the firm, from design to construction administration; and has worked in every market, including commercial, education, healthcare, and religious.
 Steve spent much of his career specializing in commercial office buildings and has managed the design of millions of square feet of office space.
 His experience with developers has gained him a reputation as the “go-to-architect” for speculative and build-to-suit commercial office projects.
 Steve is an active member of our community and on weekends you can find him and his family cruising around in their beloved Jeep Scrambler.

 Vice President, Design Principal

 Design Principal Maurizio Maso is responsible for establishing and fostering the creative direction of the firm.
 He received his bachelors and masters degrees in architecture from the University of Florida.
-He is the design architect of many notable Florida buildings, including the University of Central Florida College of Medicine, Florida Hospital College of Health Sciences, Florida Hospital Memorial Medical Center, Maitland Summit III, College of Central Florida Century Center, Valencia College West Campus Special Events Center, the Mennello Museum Expansion, Seminole State College Center at Heathrow, Altamonte and Sanford/Lake Mary Campus renovations and many more.
+He is the design architect of many notable Florida buildings, including the University of Central Florida College of Medicine, Florida Hospital College of Health Sciences, Florida Hospital Memorial Medical Center, Maitland Summit III, College of Central Florida Century Center, Valencia College West Campus Special Events Center, Seminole State College Center at Heathrow, Altamonte and Sanford/Lake Mary Campus renovations and many more.
 Maurizio received the 2006 State of Florida AIA Design Honor award for his consistent design excellence in architectural practice, the 2012 AIA Orlando Medal of Honor award, and in 2008 he was the recipient of the Distinguished Alumnus award from the University of Florida.

 Paul Macheske, AIA, ACHA, LEED AP